About the Central Arava

 The Central Arava Regional Council’s jurisdiction covers more than 370,000 acres—approximately 6% of Israel’s total land mass—but one that is inhabited by just 3,300 people scattered throughout seven communities.
 The region is characterized by sharp climate occurrences, extreme topographical conditions, water scarcity, and dramatic natural beauty.
-Due to the lack of natural resources, industry, and employment opportunities, the primary source of income for residents is agriculture.
-Roughly 500 farming families (out of 830) produce 60% of Israel’s fresh vegetable exports and 10% of its cut fl ower exports, despite an average yearly rainfall of about one inch.
+Due to the lack of natural resources, industry, and employment opportunities, the primary source of income for residents is sophisticated agriculture.
+Roughly 500 farming families (out of 830) produce 60% of Israel’s fresh vegetable exports and 10% of its cut flower exports, despite an average yearly rainfall of only one inch.

 Residents of the Central Arava face many challenges, including the harsh desert climate, the large distance between communities (approximately an hour’s drive separates the most southern community from the most northern), and the lack of accessibility to resources available in urban centers.
 The increase in elderly and infant populations, along with research and community development opportunities as well as the need to attract more families to the area, requires many new facilities to grow the entire region.

-Listed below are the components that make up the fundraising needs for the Central Arava and that will contribute to the growth and development of the region.
+Listed below are the components that make up the fundraising needs for Central Arava that will contribute to the growth and development of the region.

 Campaign goal: $6 million over the next five years